 From virtual assistants to security authentication, we are gradually moving into a world wherein machine learning systems can understand what we say.

 Alexa, Siri, and Cortana—many of us have encountered this trio of virtual assistants in our day-to-day tasks.
 They can help in turning on the lights of our home, find information on the internet, and even start a video conference.
+What many don’t know is that these technologies are dependent on natural language processing.

 What is Automatic Speech Recognition (ASR)?